13 Delicious Easter Brunch Ideas [2026]

 5. Lemon Poppy Seed Muffins

-Lemon poppy seed muffins are perfect for springtime, and they're easy to make ahead of time for an Easter potluck.
+Lemon poppy seed muffins are perfect for springtime, and they're easy to make ahead of time for an Easter brunch potluck.

 This recipe uses a tart lemon glaze to highlight the citrus flavors in these bakery-style muffins.